mochidaz/yorihime/README.md

 Just fork, clone, and make some changes.
 Then make a pull request.

-The code for the UI is so bad, I'm sorry.
-I'm just too lazy to optimize it.
+The code for the UI is getting better, but it's still a bit messy.
+I'm working on it.

 ## TODO